ranjanxsumit/weather-check/README.md

 # MAUSAM

-Weather Now — a small React app with Tailwind CSS and a liquid glass UI that lets users quickly check current weather for any city using the Open-Meteo APIs.
+MAUSAM — a small React app with Tailwind CSS and a liquid glass UI that lets users quickly check current weather for any city using the Open-Meteo APIs.

 Features
 - Search for a city name (uses Open-Meteo geocoding API)